AdnanGhani07/multi-user-blog/README.md

 ## Features Implemented

-This project successfully implements all core and expected features, with a few bonus features completed as time allowed.
+This project successfully implements all core and expected features, with bonus features completed as time allowed.

 ### 🔴 Must Have (Core Requirements)